 MFA candidates have five years from the semester in which they pass their MFA comprehensive examination to complete the degree requirements.
 The final requirement is generally the acceptance of the dissertation by the Dean of Graduate Studies.

 Teaching Assistantships are competitive and are based on a variety of factors including financial need, prior teaching experience, and overall completeness and quality of the application submitted.
 Decisions are made by a committee including the Director of Creative Writing, the Associate Chair for Graduate Studies, and the Associate Chair for Core Writing.
 Opportunities to teach creative writing (Engl.
-221, 222, or 223) are also competitive.
+224) are also competitive.
 Students applying for these positions must have one previous year of teaching Engl.
-101 or 102 at UNM.
+110 or 120 at UNM.

 MFA students who hold Teaching Assistantships are limited to six semesters of assistantship funding, excluding summer TA appointments.
 Petitions for extensions may be addressed to the Graduate Committee through the ACGS.
 Extensions are the exception rather than the rule, and all extensions are contingent upon academic progress, the availability of funding, and departmental need.
 MFA students who receive a TAship after their first year lose those prior semesters of TAship eligibility.